TC Early Stage will dive deep on how to fundraise for your startup – TechCrunch

 How to Get an Investor’s Attention – Marlon Nichols, MaC Venture Capital

 Marlon Nichols is an expert in early-stage investments, having invested in countless successful ventures such as Gimlet Media, MongoDB, Thrive Market, PlayVS, Fair, Wonderschool and Finesse.
-Right now, there is more seed stage fundraising than ever before, and Marlon will speak on how to get noticed by investors, how to grow your business and how to survive in the crowded, competitive space of tech startups.
+Right now, there is more seed-stage fundraising than ever before, and Marlon will speak on how to get noticed by investors, how to grow your business and how to survive in the crowded, competitive space of tech startups.
 He will provide insights on how to network, craft a great pitch and target the best investors for your success.

 How to Nail Your Virtual Pitch Meeting – Melissa Bradley, Ureeka